19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (b) the establishment of funds for the payment of gratuities and other benefits to officers and employees of the Authority;

-(c) the fees to be charged in respect of anything done or any service rendered by the Authority under or by virtue of this Act or any other written law; and
+(c) the fees to be charged in respect of anything done or any service rendered by the Authority under or by virtue of this Act, other than Part VIA, or any other written law; and

+[Act 18 of 2014 wef 15/05/2015]

 (d) the offences which may be compounded under section 36.